 The role of social studies in elementary schools and the development of teaching/learning strategies are examined, including becoming culturally conscientious and responsive to diverse learners.
 Laboratory/conference required.
 5 contact hours.

-Prerequisite: ELED 202 or SPED 202, with a minimum grade of B-; ELED 222 and ELED 324, each with a minimum grade of B-; GEOG 200 (and HIST 107) or POL 202 (and any HIST General Education) with a minimum grade of C; and admission to the elementary education teacher preparation program or consent of the department chair.
+Prerequisite: ELED 202 or ELED 202W or SPED 202 or SPED 202W, with a minimum grade of B-; ELED 222 and ELED 324, each with a minimum grade of B-; GEOG 200 (and HIST 107) or POL 202 (and any HIST General Education) with a minimum grade of C; and admission to the elementary education teacher preparation program or consent of the department chair.

 Offered: Fall, Spring.